 The success of any preventive maintenance program is determined by a number of factors.
 One of the initial factors, and possibly one of the most important, is the proper servicing of new vehicles prior to placing them into daily service.
 Without proper new vehicle servicing, the durability, service, and vehicle life will be adversely affected.
+The following section is devoted to explaining what is required in the proper service of new vehicles and how to correctly accomplish this required New Vehicle Service Refer to the New Vehicle Service Work Order.

-The technician shall complete the New Vehicle Service Work Order during the new vehicle preventive maintenance service prior to the bus being placed in service.
+The mechanic shall complete the New Vehicle Service Work Order during the new vehicle preventive maintenance service prior to the bus being placed in service.
 This order is created in BSIP for new vehicles and can be accessed via IW38 with an order type of DP07.
 The information requested for each item shall be completed.
-After the inspection is finished, the form shall be reviewed by the shop foreman/transportation director and filed in the Individual Vehicle Maintenance History file along with technician's signature and entered in the computer.

-NOTE: The technician is required to initial each service as it is performed as well as record all test results indicated on the new vehicle service work order.
-Instructions for accessing the New Vehicle Service Work Order in BSIP can be found at www.ncbussafety.org/BSIP/TransactionProcedures.html.
+After the inspection is finished, the form shall be reviewed by the shop foreman/transportation director and filed in the Individual Vehicle Maintenance History file along with mechanic's signature and entered in the computer.
+A sample of the New Vehicle Service Work Order is shown below.
+NOTE: The mechanic is required to initial each service as it is performed as well as record all test results indicated on the new vehicle service work order